Trump faces accusers: What to watch during his big speech

 On the brink of his Senate acquittal, President Donald Trump will be unleashing “relentless optimism” during his third State of the Union address, a speech designed to pivot from his impeachment to his drive for reelection.
 Trump is speaking from a position of strength, with nearly complete control of the Republican Party.
 The theme of his speech: “The Great American Comeback.”

 It’ll be a different experience for Democrats, nearly all of whom voted for Trump’s impeachment in the House.
-Where Trump will point to GOP unity ahead of the 2020 elections, Democrats and their difficult nomination will be on display after a long night of uncertainty in Iowa’s kickoff caucuses.
+Where Trump will point to GOP unity ahead of the 2020 elections, Democrats and their difficult nomination will be on display after a long night of uncertainty in Iowa’s kickoff caucuses — an “unmitigated disaster,” as Trump tweeted Tuesday.

 The contrast with Trump’s State of the Union address last year will be stark.
 Then, Democrats were triumphant just a few days after taking control of the House.
 Speaker Nancy Pelosi had forced Trump to reopen the government.
 Her smirking clap, eye-to-eye with him, mocked the president of the United States in front of the world.